This post has been sitting in my drafts for an entire year but better late than never!

 While the exhibition was running, I had a question from someone who was interested in curating exhibitions and collective of works; she asked, ‘How exactly do you know which image should go where?’

 In other words, is there a hidden formula or rule that I follow when I am curating and arranging my images?

-I told her I drank tequila, play some rock music and et viola, I’ve curated a masterpiece.
+I told her I drank tequila, play some rock music and et voila, I’ve curated a masterpiece.

-Well thats the half truth; minus the tequila, I play rock music, drink coffee, throw the images up the the air, arrange, rearrange until it ‘seems right’.
+Well, that’s the half-truth; minus the tequila, I play rock music, drink coffee, throw the images up the air, arrange, rearrange until it ‘seems right’.

 I always stress to people that art is simply a medium you choose to express yourself in.